I have some speech therapy water ideas for you. They are fun, functional, and basically "free."

-Summer is finally here and it has inspired me!
-My toddler LOVES water and we spend quite a lot of time playing with the hose, buckets, cups, and a water table.
-As most of you know, he is a late talker and I seen quite a lot of progress during our "water speech therapy sessions!"
+These ideas were inspired by my outdoor-loving children.
+We spend quite a lot of time playing with the hose, buckets, cups, rain barrel, and a water table.
+As most of you know, one of my children is a late talker and I have seen quite a lot of progress during our "water speech therapy sessions!"
 As a bonus, he is having so much FUN!

 I was given a free water table by a very kind neighbor.
 My son loves it!
 However, if not for the gift, I most likely would have made due with buckets, hoses, and cups!

 Below are sample speech therapy goals you can target while playing with water.
 They are divided by skill area.
-Most speech therapy water ideas can be adapted for different age levels quite easily.
-Honestly, I love playing with water :)
+Most speech therapy water ideas can be adapted for different ages and levels quite easily.

-If your child is working on any of these sounds, pick a word and get to some functional speech therapy practice!
+If your child is working on any of the sounds below (left column), pick a word and some water toys and begin some functional speech therapy practice!

-If you are new and a bit confused on how to practice articulation at home, we have a free step-by-step guide at articulation therapy for how to do speech therapy at home.
+If you are new and a bit confused on how to practice articulation at home, we have a free step-by-step guide at our articulation therapy page for how to do speech/articulation therapy at home.
 Also, you can access free word lists!

-If you are all up to speed on articulation therapy, parents or professionals, but need some specific games and ideas, read more at Articulation Therapy Materials & Guide.
+If you are all up to speed on articulation therapy, parents or professionals, but need some specific games and ideas, cue sheets, and guides - read more at Articulation Therapy Materials & Guide.

-Below are some great ideas for speech therapy water to use for children who are working on later developing concepts.
+Below are some speech therapy water ideas to use for children who are working on "later developing" concepts.

 Following directions requires a person to know vocabulary, have working memory skills, and adequate attention.

 Below are some practice ideas for following directions while playing with water.
-There are quite easy to come up with in the moment.
-Just pay attention to the type of "direction" words you are using and be aware of your child's vocabulary level as well as attention (i.e., may want to to do one step directions vs two step).
+They are quite easy to come up with in the moment.
+Just pay attention to the type of "direction" words you are using and be aware of your child's vocabulary level as well as attention (i.e., one-step directions vs two-step) span.